grusso98/grusso-minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/grusso98/RAGademic)

 <div style="text-align: justify">
-This project provides a <b>Retrieval-Augmented Generation (RAG) system</b> to query your university notes and books efficiently (could be used to retrieve any kind of document really, but this is the use case i've opted for! :) ).
+This project provides a <b>Retrieval-Augmented Generation (RAG) system</b> to query your university notes and books efficiently (could be used to retrieve any kind of document really, but this is the use case I've opted for! :) ).
 It allows users to upload PDF documents, store them in a <b>Chroma vector database</b>, and interact with them through an <b>LLM-powered chatbot</b>.
 The project also includes a visualization tool for document embeddings.

 <h4>Features</h4>
 <ul>
   <li><b>Chat with your notes</b>: Ask questions, and the system retrieves relevant information using embeddings.</li>
   <li><b>Database management</b>: Upload, delete, and visualize document embeddings.</li>
+  <li><b>Arxiv source addition</b>: Search for papers on specific topics and add them to your knowledge base.</li>
   <li><b>Three LLM options</b>:
     <ul>
       <li>Use <b>OpenAI's API</b></li>